Alaya High

-Alaya High (born January 28, 2007), professionally known as That Girl Lay Lay, is an American singer, rapper and child actress best known for starring in the 2021 Nickelodeon sitcom That Girl Lay Lay.
-She became the youngest female African American rapper to have a record deal with Empire Distribution at 11 years old, with her debut single "Go, Lay Lay, Go" and debut album Tha Cheat Code (2018).
+Alaya High (born January 28, 2007), known professionally as That Girl Lay Lay, is an American rapper, singer and teen actress who began her career at the age of 6 on YouTube and is best known for starring in the Nickelodeon sitcom That Girl Lay Lay (2021–2024).
+At the age of 11, she became the youngest female African American rapper to have a record deal with Empire Distribution, with her debut single "Go, Lay Lay, Go" and debut album Tha Cheat Code (2018).
 She has also worked on a series of books with Scholastic publishing.

+She also once made an appearance, alongside B. Simone, on Wild 'n Out.

 Career

 Music

 Alaya High was born in Houston, Texas, on January 28, 2007.
 She got her start in music when her parents posted videos of her rapping covers to hip-hop songs on YouTube, and rapping covers of different Christian rap songs for the youth ministry at her local church her family attended.
 She subsequently began writing her own rap and hip hop songs that she posted on YouTube and Instagram.